middlebury/styleguide/_editorial/b.md

 **BCE** (before common era)

-**Betty Ashbury Jones MA ’86 School of French** (Language Schools) See Named Schools for guidelines on how to refer to this school: this school must never be abbreviated to a shorter name; always use full name
+**Betty Ashbury Jones MA ’86 School of French** (Language Schools) See Named Schools, Departments, and Programs for guidelines on how to refer to this school: this school must never be abbreviated to a shorter name; always use full name

 **bias-free content**